 A 12 x 12 inch panel with passport-size painted portraits of fallen American soldiers.
 Each panel has 120 faces.

 Close-up of a 12 x 12 inch panel showing more camouflage squares representing combatants and veterans that have committed suicide - a new, hidden face of these wars.

 Please see sidebar links for images of the installation from past shows.

-A performance by four members of the community standing in front of the installed work and reading accounts of the tragedy that has enveloped both the people of these war-torn countries and the invaders.
+This performance calls for four members of the community, dressed in black, standing in front of the exhibit and reading accounts of the tragedy that has enveloped both the people of these war-torn countries and the invaders.

 The performance puts emphasis on both the predicament of Bradley Manning and the truth.
 Bradley has become the poster child of truth in this country, at least in the eyes of those that are willing to acknowledge it.
 But his treatment is not separate from the truth that is actually available for people to access but choose not to.
 One supposedly broke the law, while the other didn't.
 And they're both hidden.

 work mat, floor chair, panels, paint, brushes, canvas shrouds, embroidery floss

 Here, Priti takes on the role of a "factory artist," engaged in mass production; however, what she is mass-producing is not anything that can be bought with money.
 Rather, it is the continuing reality that is a cost of these wars.
 The performance emphasizes how the so-called War on Terror has been commodified and sold to this country's citizens; it has been packaged as "safety", with the outrageous price tag--in money, human life, and moral integrity--well hidden.

 The Wassaic Project Summer Festival/Exhibition, August 3, 2013 (upcoming)